internship-pentatech-it-solutions/crud_add_phpmailer_jcmunav63/readme.md

   - [🙏 Acknowledgments ](#-acknowledgments-)
   - [📝 License ](#-license-)

-## 📖 About project - Add PDF to CRUDProject - Add PDF to CRUD operations using domPDF<a name="about-project"></a>
+## 📖 About project - CRUD Add PHPMailer<a name="about-project"></a>

-This CRUDProject application is a simple PHP project to create a simple CRUD Web Application for users management.
-In this project we are adding the PDF export functionality for the Members List and the Member Details pages.
-It uses PHP version 8.2.12, MariaDB database server version 10.4.32, and an external library called domPDF.
+This CRUD Project application is a PHP project to create a simple CRUD Web Application for users management.
+In this project we are adding the email sending functionality using the PHPMailer library.
+This project uses PHP version 8.2.12, MariaDB database server version 10.4.32, and two external libraries called domPDF and PHPMailer.
 This project is part of the Pentatech IT Solutions PHP Internship program.

 ## 🛠 Built With <a name="built-with"></a>